 As of right now, 10.2 million American have tested positive for COVID-19, a virus that has also taken the lives of over 200,000 U.S. citizens.
-When we discussed COVID-19 and estate planning before today (link to previous article should go here), no one knew how important it would still be to explain, in clear and concise detail, why planning your estate — by putting a will, trust, or other documentation in place before your demise — is more important now than ever before in our lifetime.
+When we discussed COVID-19 and estate planning before today, no one knew how important it would still be to explain, in clear and concise detail, why planning your estate — by putting a will, trust, or other documentation in place before your demise — is more important now than ever before in our lifetime.

 Many of us hoped…expected…that the country would be faring better, and maybe even in the clear by now.
 We anticipated being ready to plan our holiday meals, make our gift-giving lists, and celebrate the upcoming year.
 Instead, we are now figuring out how to share meals without congregating together.
 At our firm, we are encouraging individuals to plan or revisit how to provide care for loved ones while properly quarantining.
 These are discussions that should be had now no matter how hard the conversation may become.
 Our office is here to assist you with these discussions.
 In an effort to begin assisting now, let’s review what you should know about estate planning in the midst of the pandemic, and explore which products are befitting for such unprecedented times: